angelauzelac10/psychCNVassoc/README.md

 the CNV coordinates.
 The author also wrote the function *getDiseaseAssoc* which makes use of the *psygenetGene* function from the `psygenet2r` package to obtain gene-disease associations from the provided list of genes.
-The function *plotDiseaseCloud* makes use of the `wordcloud2` and `tm` packages to clean text data, create a term-document matrix, and plot a wordcloud of the diseases associated with pathogenic CNVs.
+The functions *plotDiseaseCloud* and *plotGeneCloud* make use of the `wordcloud2` and `tm` packages to clean text data, create a term-document matrix, and plot a wordcloud of the diseases and genes associated with pathogenic CNVs.
 The function *plotCNVsize* plots the distribution of CNV sizes, with the code inspired by the `CNVRS-study` package.
-The function *plotCNVgeneImpact* (not available to users) was developed using the generative AI tool ChatGPT (OpenAI, 2023) to aid with graphics setup.
+The function *plotCNVgeneImpact* (not available to users) was developed with the help of the generative AI tool ChatGPT (OpenAI, 2023) to aid with graphics setup.
+The shiny app was developed by the author using the `shiny` package.

 ## References